finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 [EARLY ACCESS] Set holdings

 Set the holdings of the specified transaction portfolio to the provided targets.
-LUSID will automatically  construct adjustment transactions to ensure that the entire set of holdings for the transaction portfolio  are always set to the provided targets for the given effectiveAt datetime.
+LUSID will automatically  construct adjustment transactions to ensure that the entire set of holdings for the transaction portfolio  are always set to the provided targets for the specified effective datetime.
 Read more about the difference between  adjusting and setting holdings here https://support.lusid.com/how-do-i-adjust-my-holdings.

 ### Example